arizonahanson/Flutes.jl/README.txt

 install make, julia, openscad
 then run `make`

+Exporting the three 3mf files can take a few minutes each.
+If you have multiple CPU cores, you can speed up the build by running in parallel with the `-j` flag for make: `make -j3`

 * better to use a tagged release
 * branch `master` should be tested
 * branch `develop` is likely untested